jiaohongbao/oslab-XJTU/README1.md

 ![code](README1/2-7.png "result exec")

 We can find that, the result of the two is different.
+In the thread, we use exec to execute the *`system_call`*, then may will not output

+*`thread2 pid=??, tid=??`*

-In the thread, we use exec to execute the `system_call`, then may will not output `thread2 pid=??, tid=??`, that is because, if we use exec in a thread, it will replace this process, it will change the remain process.
+that is because, if we use *exec* in a thread, it will replace this process, it will change the remain process.

 ## complete the lab 1.3

-In this lab, i create two threads in the main function, and one thread is to execute `shared_value++;` for 5000 times, the other is to execute `shared_value-=2;` for 5000 times.
+In this lab, i create two threads in the main function, and one thread is to execute

+*`shared_value++;`*

+for 5000 times, the other is to execute

+*`shared_value-=2;`*

+for 5000 times.

-In this program, i use the lock to complete the mute and sync..
+In this program, i use the lock to complete the mute and *sync.*.

 Here is the result: